tyelf22/recipeAppBackend/readme.md

 # Recipe App Node / MongoDB

-This is an API for Creating, Reading, Updating, and Deleting 'Products / Mainufacturers' using Node and Express and MongoDB.
+This is an API for Creating, Reading, Updating, and Deleting Recipes using Node and Express and MongoDB.

 ## Install